angel-luis/slicing-practice/README.md

 ## Overview

-Some exercises for practicing slicing syntax.
+Some exercises for practicing slicing syntax in Python.

 ## Usage